CrayLabs/SmartSim/doc/model.rst

 .. _TS_raw_string:

 ---------------------------------
-Define TorchScripts As Raw String
+Define TorchScripts as Raw String
 ---------------------------------
 Users can upload TorchScript functions from string to colocated or standalone ``Orchestrators``.
 This feature is supported by the